mbideau/rssbot/README.md

 It was made and tested on Linux without any knowledge of Windows environment, so it may or may not work on Windows.

-It was not unit-tested, but was exhaustively tested with real cases usage (it is in production for myself since 2016 with a few users since 2019).
+It was not unit-tested, but was exhaustively tested with real cases usage.

+It is in production for myself since 2016 with a few users since end of 2019.